mehyaa/mehyaa/README.md

 ### Hi there 👋
 I'm Yasin from Turkey.
 I'm,

-* Head of software development of a technology company
+* Chief technology officer of a technology company
 * A software architect
 * A full stack developer
 * A DevOps engineer